DaveBitter/graduation_internship/end_report.md

 internship is bulding a native app.

 Sakif is involved in every project and will use his skills and knowledge to realize them and to optimize them.

+## My job description

+During the internship I took on four major roles.
+I had a lot of freedom and responsibility during this project.
+I worked very autonomous.

+### Front-end/Native developer

+I was in charge of building the actual app.
+For this I needed to use a popular Javascript front-end framework that is used to create native apps, React Native, to realize this.
+I was in charge of writing all the code to build the functionality and styles of the app.

+### User Experience/Visual designer

+I also was in charge of all the design work.
+I needed to sketch all the idea's to a low-fi prototype, design a hi-fi prototype and iterate over the user experience and visual design throughout the entire process of building the app.

+### Back-end developer

+I needed to build an server to hook my app up to and handle all the requests.
+To do this, I had to write an API to make requests to.
+This server would then make sure to get everything you requested.
+I also had to write some microservices to provide functionality.
+More on this later.

+### Project manager

+I managed this project all on my own.
+It was my responsibilty to make sure that the project was on track and everything was done in a structured and documented way.